TriKro/rsb-content/part3-generative_market_research/contextual-inquiry.md

 #### Conduct the Interview

-- Frame the Interview
+- Frame the interview
 - The researcher must establish rapport and put the customer at ease.
 - The customer must not feel judged.
 - The researcher is there to learn.
 - Establish the rules for observation.
-- The customer will be doing work so the research must establish up front when they can or can not interrupt the workflow to ask questions.
+- The customer will be doing work so the research must establish up front when they can or cannot interrupt the workflow to ask questions.

 #### Observation

 - The researcher should take notes on the workflow, asking questions to clarify any points of confusion.
-- Take care to note extraneous activities which may be outside the scope of the solution to be designed, but may impact the workflow of the user.
+- Take care to note extraneous activities that may be outside the scope of the solution to be designed but may impact the workflow of the user.
 E.g. Coworkers engaging in distracting chit-chat

 #### Summarize
 - Summarize the observations and ask the customer for confirmation.
 - Ask any additional clarifying questions.

 ### Interpreting Results
 A number of different debriefing methods can be used after reviewing recordings or notes.
-These could include Affinity diagramming, Card sorting, or creating Jobs to be Done.
+These could include affinity diagramming, card sorting, or creating jobs to be done.

-Since the data is primarily qualitative in nature and sample sizes are small, researchers must be careful not extrapolate a pattern of behavior to the entire population but can usually synthesize a clear hypothesis for further evaluative testing methods.
+Since the data is primarily qualitative in nature and sample sizes are small, researchers must be careful not to extrapolate a pattern of behavior to the entire population but can usually synthesize a clear hypothesis for further evaluative testing methods.

 ### Potential Biases
 - Confirmation Bias